kennychou0529/CarND-Advanced-Lane-Lines/solution_writeup.md

 ![alt text][image11]

-A and B are the coefficients of the derivative of the second order polynomials for finding the fitted lines earlier.
+A and B are the coefficients of the derivative of the second order polynomials used to find the fitted lines earlier.
 I calculated the radius of curvature at the point where y is maximum, which corresponds to the base of the image like thus;